-U 0.00 Indicates unsatisfactory work.
-No credit is given.
-The grade is calculated into the Grade Point Average (GPA).
-AU Not computed No credit is received when a course is audited.
-A student may drop a course for credit and add for audit through the eighth week of the semester or the half-way point of any course that is not the length of the traditional semester.
-A course may not be changed from audit to credit.
-I Not computed Indicates incomplete work in a regularly scheduled course at the time the final grade was due.
-Incomplete grades are given only as a result of incomplete work due to illness or other emergency which presents obstacles for students to attend class, submit work or take exams.
+1 Not computed Incomplete Grade: Indicates an extension to complete coursework in a didactic, tutorial or independent study course due to unforeseen and emergency circumstances during the registration period of the course.
 This grade is not intended for students to make up unsatisfactory work or incomplete/missing work due to student negligence.
-A change of grade form must be submitted by the instructor to resolve the "I" grade.
-The deadline to change an incomplete grade is six weeks after the end of the term in which the "I" grade is given.
-Instructors may submit in writing to the registrar's office before the six-week deadline expires a request for a grade extension.
-If no grade is received by the six-week deadline or by the approved extended date, the "I" grade will be changed to a "U." IP Not computed (This is the default grade for work that is not yet graded.)
-Indicates work in progress.
-The "IP" may remain after grades are posted only for an independent study, internship, practicum, tutorial, exploratory experience or other special course as approved by the registrar.
-The IP grade must be removed within six months of the close of the term.
-Instructors may request and extension in writing to the registrar's office.
-If no grade is received or no extension is granted by the registrar's office, the "IP" will automatically be changed to a "U." S Not computed Indicates satisfactory work equivalent to a grade of "C" or above.
+Students must complete the work within six weeks of the end date of the course.
+If a grade change form is not submitted by the instructor to the registrar's office by the deadline, the "I" grade will be changed to a "U." IP Not Computed In Progress: Indicates current registration in a course that has not yet reached its conclusion.
+No grade has been submitted.
+GP Not computed Grade Pending : Indicates an extension to complete coursework in professional, hands-on courses, such as internships, practica, clinical rotations or other special courses approved by the registrar.
+All work, including required paperwork, must be completed within six months from the end of the semester in which the student is registered for the course; no exceptions.
+If a grade change form is not submitted to the registrar's office by the instructor by the deadline, the "GP" grade will be changed to a "U." (Independent studies and tutorials are not eligible for the "GP" grade.)
+S Not computed Satisfactory Grade : Indicates satisfactory work equivalent to a grade of "C" or above.
 Credit will be given, but the GPA is not affected.
-W Not computed Indicates authorized withdrawal from classes.
+W Not computed Withdrawal: Indicates authorized withdrawal from classes.
 A student may withdraw from a course at any time during the semester.
-Withdrawals through the official withdrawal date (normally through the eighth week of a traditional semester or the half-way point of any course that is not the length of the traditional semester) will receive a grade of "W" on the transcript.
+Withdrawals through the last day to withdraw (60% of the course) will receive a grade of "W" on the transcript.
 A "W" does not affect the GPA.
 Withdrawals after this point will receive a grade of "UW."
-UW 0.00 Given after the last day to withdraw from a course as described in the "W" description above.
+UW 0.00 Withdrawal with Unsatisfactory Grade: Given after the last day to withdraw from a course as described in the "W" description above.
 A grade of "UW" on the transcript acts the same as a grade of "U" in GPA calculations.